 Database normalization is the process of refining the data in accordance with a series of normal forms.
 This is done to reduce data redundancy and improve data integrity.
 This process divides large tables into small tables and links them using relationships.

-The concept of normalization was invented by Edgar Codd and he introduced First Normal form before moving ahead with Second and Third Normal forms.
+The concept of normalization was invented by Edgar Codd and he introduced First Normal form before moving ahead with other types of normalization forms like Second and Third Normal forms.

 There are further enhancements to theory of normalization and it is still being developed.
 There is even 6th normal form but in any practical scenario, normalization achieves its best shape in 3rd Normal form.